 It’s been a strange year for everyone, including your kids.
-There’s no explanation needed.
+There’s no explanation needed, but a mental health check-in is needed.
 The entire world has been struck by the fierce lightning from this pandemic, from governments and businesses to schools and households.

 Yet the bizarre season of extended time at home shouldn’t discourage you from checking in on your kid’s mental health.
 In fact, you should be talking to your kids more now than ever before.